Minnesota Wildflowers

 Notes:

-Leaves are very similar to Minnesota's other two trout-lilys (E. albidum and E. propullans) though some of the images here were taken at Eloise Butler Wildflower Garden, where both white mottling leaves and yellow anthers were displayed; I have not seen this in the wild (yet?).
-The source of EB plants is not known.
-Like the other species this is most common on flood plains, the leaves appearing by early April and completely gone by June (spring ephemeral), and can form large colonies.
+Leaves are very similar to Minnesota's other two Trout Lilies (E. albidum and E. propullans) though some of the images here were taken at Eloise Butler Wildflower Garden in Minneapolis, where both leaves with pale green mottling and flowers with yellow anthers were on display (the source of these plants is not known).
+Like the other Trout Lily species, the yellow is most common in rich woods and on flood plains, the leaves appearing by early April and completely gone by June, and can form large colonies.
+There are 2 recognized subspecies in North America: subsp. harperi, which has a limited range in a few southeastern states, has a minute point at the tip of a capsule; subsp. americanum has the rounded capsule described here and is found from the easternmost counties of Minnesota eastward and as far south as northern Alabama.

 • Shop for native seeds and plants at PrairieMoon.com!